 Moving within the Same County

-A voter should update his or her voter registration with any change of address.
-If the voter has not updated his or her address and has moved to a different address in the same county, he or she may be asked to cast a provisional ballot at the polling place associated with the new address.
+A voter should update their voter registration with any change of address.
+If the voter has not updated their address and has moved to a different address in the same county, they may be asked to cast a provisional ballot at the polling place associated with the new address.
 The provisional ballot will be counted if the county clerk can verify the information contained in the voter certification.

 Moving Between Counties

-If the voter moved to a new county after the close of the registration period, they will still be entitled to vote for president and vice-president during a general election.
+If the voter moved to a new county after the close of the registration period, they will still be entitled to vote for president and vice-president during a Statewide General Election.
 Otherwise, the voter must re-register in the new county by the voter registration deadline to be eligible to vote.

 Military and other overseas citizens may use the standard procedure for early voting by mail, but there are also special provisions for members of the U.S. Armed Forces and Merchant Marine, commissioned corps of the Public Health Service and National Oceanic and Atmospheric Administration, along with family members of all these groups, and other citizens who reside outside the United States.
 These individuals are known as UOCAVA voters.

-UOCAVA voters can use the Federal Post Card Application (FPCA) to register to vote and to request an early ballot at the same time.
-The deadline to register by mail is October 16, 2020 at 6:00 p.m.
-The deadline to register by email or fax is October 23, 2020 at 6:00 p.m.
-The deadline for requesting a ballot is October 23, 2020, at 6:00 p.m.
+UOCAVA voters can use the Federal Post Card Application (FPCA) to register to vote and to request an early voting ballot at the same time.
+The deadline to register by mail is April 22, 2022 at 6:00 p.m.
+The deadline to register by email or fax is April 29, 2022 at 6:00 p.m.
+The deadline for requesting a ballot is April 29, 2022, at 6:00 p.m.
 Visit the Federal Voting Assistance Program’s (FVAP) Nebraska page here for more information.
 The FPCA form is available at here.

-UOCAVA voters may receive their blank absentee ballots by mail, email, or fax.
+UOCAVA voters may receive their blank early voting ballots by mail, email, or fax.
 To request a blank ballot by email or fax, UOCAVA voters must mark the appropriate box on the FPCA and provide an email address or fax number in Box 5.
 The local election office will honor the voter’s preference.
-Ballots must be returned by mail or delivery to the voter’s local election office before the polls close on Election Day, November 3, 2020.
+Ballots must be returned by mail or delivery to the voter’s local election office before the polls close on Election Day, May 10, 2022.